María del Pilar Cimadevilla López-Dóriga

 Venerable María del Pilar Cimadevilla López-Dóriga, called Pilina, (February 17, 1952 - March 6, 1962) was a Spanish girl who is being considered for sainthood by the Roman Catholic Church.
-The Congregation for the Causes of Saints declared her "heroic virtues" on April 19, 2004.
 A certified miracle is required for her to be beatified and a second certified miracle would be required for her to be canonized as a saint.
 She is currently known as a Venerable.

-She was born in Madrid February 17, 1952 to Colonel Amaro Cimadevilla and María del Rosario López-Dóriga and was noted for her piety, docility of spirit, and her intelligence.
+Familiarly known as “Pilina”, she was born in Madrid February 17, 1952 to Colonel Amaro Cimadevilla and María del Rosario López-Dóriga and was noted for her piety, docility of spirit, and her intelligence.
 At the age of nine, she developed Hodgkin's lymphoma and was treated at the military hospital of Madrid, staffed by nuns devoted to the Missionaries of the Sick.
 Pilina was inspired to offer up her own suffering in hope of helping others who were ill.
 Her illness caused her spirit and her faith to mature rapidly.
 She died in her mother's arms on March 6, 1962.

+Veneration

 After her death, her supporters began to promote her cause for sainthood.
+The Congregation for the Causes of Saints declared her "heroic virtues" on April 19, 2004.